guypritchard/conplaya/README.md

 choco push conplaya.<version>.nupkg --source https://push.chocolatey.org/
 ```

 The install script downloads the `conplaya-<version>.zip` asset from GitHub Releases and shims it as `play`.
-Update the nuspec version (currently `0.0.0`) when cutting a new package.
+The release workflow automatically packs and (if you provide a `CHOCO_API_KEY` secret) pushes the Chocolatey package using the GitVersion `MajorMinorPatch` value.

 ### Controls